Mount Field and Cradle Mountain: exploring and hiking

 Nelson Falls, Franklin-Gordon Wild Rivers National Park

-During our drive from Derwent Bridge and Queenstown, we stopped and did a short walk to Nelson Falls in the Franklin-Gordon Wild Rivers National Park.
-Along the way, you’ll see sassafras, myrtles, and ferns.
+On our drive from Derwent Bridge to Queenstown, we made a stop for a short walk to Nelson Falls in the Franklin-Gordon Wild Rivers National Park.
+The trail offers a lush glimpse of the surrounding wilderness, with beautiful sassafras, myrtle trees, and ferns lining the path.

-The Nelson Falls plunges 30 metres into the Nelson River.
+Nelson Falls has a drop of 30 meters into the Nelson River.
+Tasmania, Australia

 Montezuma Falls

-The highest waterfall in Tasmania falls 104 metres and is named after a powerful Aztec emperor.
+The highest waterfall in Tasmania, named after a powerful Aztec emperor, falls 104 meters.

 Cradle Mountain

-The walk takes you through Pandani, Myrtle, Sassafras, Beech, and King Billy pine trees.
+The walk takes you through Pandani, Myrtle, Sassafras, Beech, and King Billy pine.

 The best, but also the hardest, hike we took in the Cradle Mountains was from Ronney Creek to Lake Lilla, Wombat Pools, and up to Marrions Lookout.

-The last section to Marrion’s lookout (1223 metres) is difficult and very steep.
-It offers views of Lake Lilla, Wombat Pools, and Ronney Creek.
+The last section to Marrions lookout (1223 meters) is difficult and very steep.
+View of Lake Lilla, Wombat Pools and Ronney Creek.

-We started at Marrions Lookout and followed the Overland Track before heading down the Horse Track.
+Walking the Overland Track and before the Kitchen Hut, turn into the Horse track.
 The view of the Bluff Barn.

-View of Crater Lake, Lake Lilla, and Dove Lake from the Crater Peak
+The view of Crater Lake, Lake Lilla, and Dove Lake from Crater Peak is enough to convince anyone that the Marion’s Lookout walk is truly a spectacular experience.

 More from Tasmania: East and West Coast